simonprovost/scikit-longitudinal/docs/getting-started.md

 )

 # Set up feature groups (temporal dependencies)
-# Use a pre-set for ELSA data or define manually (See further in the API reference)
+# Use a pre-set for English Longitudinal Study of Ageing (ELSA) data or define manually
+# (see the tutorials for defining custom temporal dependency groups)
 dataset.setup_features_group(input_data="elsa")

 # Initialise the classifier with feature groups